 Noah Switzer

-Training received: Building Maintenance & Telecommunications
+Training received: Building Maintenance and Telecommunications

 Success: Noah engaged in several educational opportunities offered by Alaska Works, immersing himself in various courses to explore his interests and develop his skills.
 However, it was during his enrollment in the Telecommunications class that he experienced a significant breakthrough.
 Within the span of just six months, Noah's journey of self-discovery and professional growth led him to apply and be accepted into the IBEW as a telecommunications technician.
 He embraced his role within the IBEW and is poised to make a meaningful impact in the telecommunications industry.